 In 1949 Mental Health Awareness month was born in the United States.
 The Mental Health America organization chose May to be a month dedicated to focusing on this hugely important aspect of health and wellness.
 After all our mental wellness determines our ability to be healthy in our bodies, present and connected in our relationships, … Continue reading Back-to-Basics pillars for your mental health

-Out with the old.
+[Ritual] Out with the old.
 Calling in the new.

 Tashlich means to “cast off.”
 When you do Tashlich you toss little bits of bread or stones into a body of water, like a river or ocean.
 Tashlich is a ritual that is traditionally performed during the time of the Jewish New Year celebration, Rosh Hashanah.
-It’s a symbolic gesture—you toss away things that haunt … Continue reading Out with the old.
+It’s a symbolic gesture—you toss away things that haunt … Continue reading [Ritual] Out with the old.
 Calling in the new.

-Trust that it’s enough.
+[True Story] Trust that it’s enough.

 Last night I curled up in my bed and cried into my pillows until I was too tired to think.
 Life felt hard, overwhelming, my day was a carnival ride of first-timer mistakes and unknowns.
 I spent hours riding highs and lows.
 Wheel-spinning, head-banging, minutes fumbling my way through new assignments.
-Researching, writing, pacing, long-staring … Continue reading Trust that it’s enough.
+Researching, writing, pacing, long-staring … Continue reading [True Story] Trust that it’s enough.

-Time.
+[Journaling] Time.
 Energy.
 Clarity.
+Peace.

 Have you made an Energy Audit list lately?
 If you’re feeling depleted, disconnected, or resentful — then an Energy Audit list can help.
 You’ll discover what is leaching your energy, what patterns or obligations are no longer serving you.
-You’ll also clarify what types of activities, interactions, and habits support your finite energy and nurture … Continue reading Time.
+You’ll also clarify what types of activities, interactions, and habits support your finite energy and nurture … Continue reading [Journaling] Time.
 Energy.
 Clarity.
+Peace.